wrynearson/china-water/src/thesis/2_background.md

 # Background

-## Environmental Policy, Education and Perception
+## Environmental Policy, Knowledge and Perception

-Water quality and quantity issues in China and abroad sit within the context of environmental policy, environmental education, and societies' perception of the two. [@caldwell1990international]
+Water quality and quantity issues in China and abroad sit within the context of environmental policy, environmental education, and societies' perception of the two. [@caldwell1990international] Analysis linking environmental knowledge and attitudes (perception) have existed for decades.
+The assumption, and common model, is that:

+> "increased knowledge leads to favorable attitudes towards pollution abatement which in turn lead to an action promoting environmental quality." [@ramseyEnvironmentalKnowledgeAttitudes1976]

+At the time, in the 1970s, most scholars agreed with this model, concluding that "a broad public literacy of biological and ecological concepts is at the heart of defining, reclaiming, and maintaining environmental quality," but also concedes that the results of education are variable. [@ramseyEnvironmentalKnowledgeAttitudes1976]

+Understanding the background of environmental policy, knowledge, education and perception is important in understanding how they interact in the concept of water quality in China and abroad.

 ### Environmental Policy

 Environmental conservation has a long and global history, at times being documented as early as the seventh century, with examples afterwards often being local or anecdotal. [@StCuthbertFather2013] In the broader context of environmental appreciation or dependency, the history likely goes back to the dawn of humanity.
 This is evident in written and modern-day history as some indigenous cultures do not separate the environment and the society. [@armieroHistoryEnvironmentalismLocal2014, p.
 2-3]

 Much of the documented history of modern environmentalism and environmental policy comes from the United States.
-Water pollution was one of the first environmental issues which received federal legislation with the The Federal Water Pollution Control Act of 1948 [@ModernEnvironmentalMovement], which later became known as the Clean Water Act. [@usepaHistoryCleanWater2013]
+Preservation was one of the first policy instruments, most notably with the Yellowstone National Park Act of 1972 [@RulesRegulationsYellowstone1881] Water pollution was one of the first environmental issues which received federal legislation with the The Federal Water Pollution Control Act of 1948 [@ModernEnvironmentalMovement], which later became known as the Clean Water Act. [@usepaHistoryCleanWater2013]

 Despite much of the literature covering history in the United States, environmental protection can be seen as a global phenomenon in many parts of the world and throughout the 20th and 21st centuries, albeit with differing impact, scope and timeliness.
 The link to its global nature is highlighted in a study which finds that international organizations and communities have central importance in the diffusion of one particular type of environmental policy, the Environmental Impact Assessment, and its particular importance for less-developed countries. [@hironakaGlobalizationEnvironmentalProtection2002]

-### Environmental Education
+### Environmental Knowledge and Education

+Knowledge about most topics is learned through theory (education) and practice (experience). #cite This is no different with the environment. #cite The term 'Environmental Knowledge' accounts for multiple ways of learning and acquisition.
+In the 1970s, authors stressed the complicated pathways from information to knowledge:

+> "...the acquisition of environmental knowledge involves a complicated series of processes – sensation, perception, imagery, retention, recall, reasoning, problem solving, judgment, and evaluation.
+It is an individual process, each person having a unique cognition of the world, but the overlap in images among individuals permits environmental communication." [@holcombReviewEnvironmentalKnowing1977]

-Environmental Education (EE) has been inexorably tied to environmental protection and policy - one of its main goals is "Awareness - to help social groups and individuals acquire an awareness and sensitivity to the total environment and its allied problems." [@IntergovernmentalConferenceEnvironmental] An earlier definition was presented in 1969 from the United States, and has proved reliable and accurate since:
+Environmental Education (EE) is a subset of Environmental Knowledge and is inexorably tied to environmental protection and policy One of its main goals is "Awareness - to help social groups and individuals acquire an awareness and sensitivity to the total environment and its allied problems." [@IntergovernmentalConferenceEnvironmental] An earlier definition was presented in 1969 from the United States, and has proved reliable and accurate since:

 > **Environmental education** is aimed at producing a citizenry that is **knowledgeable** concerning the biophysical environment and its associated problems, aware of **how** to help solve these problems, and **motivated** to work towards their solution. [@stapp1969concept]

+While there is a longer document environmental protection movement in the United States than in China, it is important to note that Dr. Stapp wrote this definition with the perspective that only 50 years had passed since much of the United States was rural and underdeveloped.
+It can be argued that China shares this temporal perspective today.

 Progress continued with development and deployment of EE the international level, with many landmark events in environmentalism and sustainability putting EE at their core, including The International Environmental Education Program (IEEP 1975), the World Conservation Strategy (IUCN 1980), 'Tbilisi Plus Ten' (1987), Our Common Future (WCED 1987), and The Earth Summit (UNCED). [@nealHandbookEnvironmentalEducation2003, p13-15]

 EE also has the potential for direct and indirect positive environmental impacts.
 One study reviewed 105 EE studies which emphasized conservation outcomes, and found that EE programs which included and focused on ecological indicators (such as improved water quality) had outcomes with the most directness (as opposed to indirect impact categories such as community capacity building), and concluded that local aspects of regional and global problems are important for the directness of the link. [@ardoinEnvironmentalEducationOutcomes2020]

-While there is a longer document environmental protection movement in the United States than in China, it is important to note that Dr. Stapp wrote this definition with the perspective that only 50 years had passed since much of the nation was rural and underdeveloped.
-It can be argued that China shares this temporal perspective today.
+Several other studies have mixed results.
+One study examined the relationship between environmental knowledge and attitudes of fourth-graders in Germany but found no correlation between the two. [@lieflanderEducationalImpactRelationship2018] However, the authors noted that the lack of correlation was probably caused by measurement constraints.
+Another study examined high school students' environmental knowledge and attitudes and found "significant difference in both knowledge gain and attitudes of students after exposure" where "environmental knowledge scores increased by 22%" after the completion of a 10-day environmental course, and "environmental attitudes became more environmentally favorable." [@bradleyRelationshipEnvironmentalKnowledge1999]

 ### Environmental Society (Perception)

+There is an intuitive link between the state of the environment and one's perception of the environment.
+Environmental perception has been defined as "awareness of, or feelings about, the environment, and as the act of apprehending the environment by the senses." [@zubeEnvironmentalPerception1999] A more detailed definition takes into account its multi-dimensional aspects, as a "transactional process between the person and the environment." [@ittelsonEnvironmentCognition1973] He offered three general conclusions:

+> 1. It is not directly controlled by the stimulus.
+    2. It is linked to and indistinguishable from other aspects of psychological functioning.
+    3. It is relevant and appropriate to specific environmental contexts.

+Ittelson continues in his theoretical framework and suggest that environments "surround the person, provide opportunities for exploration, and provide information that is received through all senses – feeling, hearing, seeing, smelling, and tasting." [@zubeEnvironmentalPerception1999, section.
+Definition] Environments provide more information than the person can apprehend, thus leaving the potential for the environment to influence in unperceivable ways.
+Additionally, according to Ittleson, environments have ambiance - a "quality, mood or atmosphere" which can relate to the social context of environmental experience, and is viewed through the lens of past experience and current perceptions.
+Simply put, environments affect both individuals and societal groups in ways which are not always easy to understand, and can change or be affected in the present and the past.
+This has an affect on policy, as information regarding how the general population feels about the environment can inform policy makers.

+While studies into societies' perception of the environment often focuses on positive aspects when investigating wilderness and landscape aesthetics, studies regarding air, water and sound usually focus on negative factors. [@zubeEnvironmentalPerception1999, section.
+Air, water, and sound] These studies often focus on maximum levels of pollutants (quantitatively or qualitatively) or annoyance thresholds.
+Interestingly, different cultures have been found to have different threshold qualitative pollution or annoyance levels, which could be seen as a limitation of this study.

+One other factor in environmental perception was the "magnitude, diversity and rapidity of environmental change." [@zubeEnvironmentalPerception1999, section.
+Major environmental changes] Studies in this domain indicate that "physical proximity to the change, magnitude and kind of change, length of time in current residence, and personal value orientations are all related to the perception of and response to the phenomenon." [@zubeEnvironmentalPerception1999, section.
+Major environmental changes]

 ### In China

 Despite its international perception (often correct) of poor environmental protection, China does have a long history of environmental policy, with "great leaps" of progress and reform every decade or so since the political reform in the early 1970s. [@xieChinaHistoricalEvolution2020] #check-source There is also evidence showing that environmental issues and their repercussions are deemed important by the local population.
-One study found that Chinese university student were more concerned about environmental risk, and deemed "environmental issues to be more harmful to health, to the environment, and to social economic development of the nation than did the American respondents.environmental issues to be more harmful to health, to the environment, and to social economic development of the nation than did the American respondents." [@duanCrossCulturalStudyEnvironmental2012] Furthermore, they found that Chinese students were concerned about fresh water shortage, and safe drinking water shortage more than other environmental concerns, and only less so than human population growth.
+One study found that Chinese university students were more concerned about environmental risk, and deemed "environmental issues to be more harmful to health, to the environment, and to social economic development of the nation than did the American respondents.environmental issues to be more harmful to health, to the environment, and to social economic development of the nation than did the American respondents." [@duanCrossCulturalStudyEnvironmental2012] Furthermore, they found that Chinese students were concerned about fresh water shortage, and safe drinking water shortage more than other environmental concerns, and only less so than human population growth.

 ## Water Quality and Perception

 ### Factors in Water Quality

 **Talk about components of water quality, aesthetics, harmful vs. non-harmful components, local and global rankings, drinking vs using, etc.**

+### Water Quality in China

 China often cites its developing country status as a reason that it under-performs on environmental indicators. #cite However, China ranks lower than other countries with similar or even lower GDP. [@wendlingz.a.2020EnvironmentalPerformance2020, p.
 X, fig. ES-1] Overall, China ranked 120th with a score of 37.3 in 2020, which was the same ranking as in 2018 but with a decreased score from 50.74.[^1] [@wendlingz.a.2020EnvironmentalPerformance2020 p.
 XII; @wendling2018EnvironmentalPerformance2018 p.15]